Gravity (alcoholic beverage): Brewer's points

+The amount of extract in degrees Plato are thus approximately given by the points divided by 4:

-As an example, a wort of SG 1.050 would be said to have 1000(1.050 − 1) = 50 points, and have Plato degree of approximately 50/4 = 12.5 °P.
+As an example, a wort of SG 1.050 would be said to have 1000(1.050 − 1) = 50 points, and contain 50/4 = 12.5 °P of extract.
+This is simply the linear approximation to the true relationship between SG and °P.

+However, the above approximation has increasingly larger error for increasing values of specific gravity and deviates e.g. by 0.67°P when SG = 1.080.
+A much more accurate (mean average error less than 0.02°P) conversion can be made using the following formula:

+where the specific gravity is to be measured at a temperature of T = 20 °C. The equivalent relation giving SG at 20 °C for a given °P is:

 Points can be used in the ADF and RDF formulas.
 Thus a beer with OG 1.050 which fermented to 1.010 would be said to have attenuated 100 × (50 − 10)/50 = 80%.
 Points can also be used in the SG versions of the alcohol formulas.
 It is simply necessary to multiply by 1000 as points are 1000 times (SG − 1).

 Software tools are available to brewers to convert between the various units of measurement and to adjust mash ingredients and schedules to meet target values.
 The resulting data can be exchanged via BeerXML to other brewers to facilitate accurate replication.